-How to Help Your Boyfriend With Panic Attacks
+Help Your Boyfriend Cope With Panic and Anxiety

 Here’s the rest of my reader’s comment: “He fears he might not be able to find a job,” says K. “He feels helpless, and told me it’s like there is a person inside him, telling him he is useless, not worth, will not find a job, etc. I have tried to make him positive again, but it’s no use.
 I tried finding courses so he can refocus while waiting for a job.
 But he refused to enroll in it.
 I keep encouraging him, but I’m slowly becoming exhausted.
 I think he is moving from depression to psychosis.
 Because he has no money, he can’t go to a psychologist.
 What should I do?”